zzwx/fresh/README.md

 ### TODO: Attempt to leverage `go list -m` for relative paths

-For `main_path` to work as a relative path, `fresh` will have to grab the modules' main path.
+* For `main_path` to work as a relative path, `fresh` will have to grab the modules' main path.
+* Attempt to build before watching for cases where the folder is not a go main module.

 ## Installation